 Boxed meals and pre-made items are always going to cost more than if you made them from scratch.
 Planning spaghetti for Monday night?
 Instead of buying $4 pasta sauce, purchase 10-cent tomatoes and make the sauce yourself.
 Do your kids love popsicles?
 Avoid the costly boxed ones and freeze some hand-squeezed orange juice instead.
 Think outside the box and, when you budget and plan your grocery list, consider creative ways to make your family favorites by hand.

 5. Plan ways to use leftovers.

+A great way to save when making a budget grocery list for family is to use leftovers.
 Plan your meals so that items can be used for multiple days and occasions.
 Making a turkey for Sunday dinner?
 Use the leftovers for turkey sandwiches the next day and whip up a turkey stew for Tuesday night.
 This allows you to purchase items in bulk (usually at a discount), and it also means less cooking and prep time throughout the busy work week.

 6. Never shop hungry.

 Shopping hungry is always a no-no. Not only will you be tempted to add on non-essentials, but you’ll also be more likely to splurge on all those samples (and that means a longer grocery trip on the whole).

 7. Commit to one or two meatless meals a week.